 As Deputy Director (Practice Solutions), Assoc Prof Tim Moore is focussed on better understanding children's lives and the best ways to support them and their families during periods of adversity.
 His work with children has been complimented by research projects, evaluations and practice enhancement activities that engage parents, workers, communities and systems.
 Tim has worked directly with children and young people in participatory research projects focussing on issues including homelessness, youth justice, child protection, residential care, young caring and child sexual abuse prevention.

-As Development Manager, Lisa is providing high-level support for the Centre’s research, growth and development.
+As Centre Manager, Lisa is providing high-level support for the Centre’s research, growth and development.
 This includes the areas of business development, partnering and collaboration, and marketing and communication.
 Lisa has over 20 years of international experience in driving business growth and development, operations management, partnership management and development, and marketing and communications management.
 She has worked across a broad range of organisations in the corporate, not for profit and University sectors.

-Pam Hart, Centre Coordinator
+Jenny Macpherson, Centre Coordinator

 Dr Sarah Cox, Research Fellow